 Did you know?
 90% of the information transmitted to the brain is visual.

 Data visualization methods refer to the creation of graphical representations of information.
-Visualization plays an important part in data analytics and helps interpret big data in a real-time structure by utilizing complex sets of numerical or factual figures.
+Visualization plays a crucial part in data analytics and helps interpret big data in a real-time structure by utilizing complex sets of numerical or factual figures.

 With the seemingly infinite streams of data readily available to today's businesses across industries, the challenge lies in data interpretation, which is the most valuable insight into the individual organization as well as its aims, goals, and long-term objectives.